Skip to content

 Sending Modes (automatic from the contract)

-• Request-response — methods with success defined return GGPromise<Success, Errors>.
+• Request-response — methods with success return GGPromise<Success, Errors>.
 The client sends a REQ and waits up to 30s for a reply.

 • Fire-and-forget — methods without success return GGPromise<void, SERVER_ERROR>.
 The client sends a MSG and resolves as soon as the message is handed to the socket.